 The Program is requesting additional information be submitted with the Brownfields Comfort/Site Status Letter Request Form.
 Please see Brownfields Comfort/Site Status Letter Supplemental Information Request Form.

 "All appropriate inquiries" or AAI is the process of evaluating a property's environmental conditions and assessing potential liability for any contamination.
 The Indiana Brownfields Program’s advice to all prospective purchasers of potentially or known contaminated property is to conduct an AAI-compliant Phase I Environmental Site Assessment (Phase I) prior to acquisition.
-Conducting a Phase I will ensure that you have the most information about potential or recognized environmental conditions on the property, as well as perhaps ensure your eligibility for an exemption from liability for any contamination on the property.
-For brownfields legal liability protections, a new or updated Phase I is required within 6 months prior to a property transaction.
+Conducting a Phase I for Testing and Materials (ASTM) Practice E-1527-13, Standard Practice for Environmental Site Assessment will ensure that you have the most information about potential or recognized environmental conditions on the property, as well as perhaps ensure your eligibility for an exemption from liability for any contamination on the property.
+The prospective purchaser must provide answers to the user-specific questions to ensure its satisfaction of the Federal AAI rule.

 Although not a regulatory program, the Indiana Brownfields Program is authorized by statutes that allow for the provision of services and the distribution of financial assistance to communities for assessment and cleanup of brownfield properties.
 When providing assistance at brownfield sites, the Program must adhere to all existing laws, regulations and policies that relate to protection of human health and the environment and that apply to other IDEM remediation programs.